ntkien1904/DMNS/README.md

 # DMNS: Diffusion-based Negative Sampling on Graphs for Link Prediction
-We provide the code (in pytorch) and datasets for our submission: Diffusion-based Negative Sampling on Graphs for Link Prediction.
+We provide the code (in pytorch) and datasets for our paper: "Diffusion-based Negative Sampling on Graphs for Link Prediction" (DMNS), which has been accepted in TheWebConf 2024.

 ## 1. Desription
 The repository is organised as follows: